 Post-exposure testing: Testing of people who are asymptomatic, but have been exposed to a confirmed or suspected case of COVID-19.
 If a person is asymptomatic during quarantine, per CDPH testing guidance, any FDA-approved rapid antigen diagnostic test and/or PCR diagnostic test may be used to exit quarantine.

 Screening testing: Recurrent testing of asymptomatic individuals to detect COVID-19 early and stop transmission quickly.
 The goal of screening testing is to detect cases early, and reduce the number of new infections.

 Pre-Entry testing: Testing performed prior to entering an event, competition, congregate setting or other venue in order to reduce the risk of spreading infection.

-Do not test: Individuals who have tested positive for COVID-19 within the last 90 days should not test again until the 90 days have passed.
+Do not test: Individuals who have tested positive for COVID-19 within the last 90 days should not test again until the 90 days have passed, unless experiencing new symptoms.

 Where to Get Tested

 Testing will be available daily during school hours at each school site upon request during school hours and at the Serna Center District Office.
 For more information about current testing availability, please visit www.scusd.edu/covid-19-testing.

 Screening testing will be offered on a weekly basis, but is subject to change based on the case rate in our area.
 Anyone experiencing symptoms through the school day or had a known exposure to COVID-19 will be offered onsite testing before going home.

 Two types of COVID-19 tests are available:

 - Swab sample collected from the nostrils – self administered